top of page

 There are moments that stop you mid-step.

-Psychologists have a word for this.
-They call it awe.
+Psychologists have a word for this: awe.

 It sounds almost too small a word for what it describes.
-But researchers who have spent years studying awe have found something remarkable about what happens in the mind and body when it strikes.
+Yet researchers who have spent years studying awe have found something remarkable about what happens in the mind and body when it strikes.
+Awe, it turns out, does something that very few human experiences can do.
+It interrupts the self.

-Field studies have found that people who experience awe — even briefly, even in modest urban settings like a tree-lined street or a clear night sky — report greater wellbeing, more generosity, and stronger creative thinking than those who experience other positive emotions like joy or contentment.
+Field studies have found that people who experience awe—even briefly, even in modest urban settings like a tree-lined street or a clear night sky—report greater wellbeing, more generosity, and stronger creative thinking than those who experience other positive emotions like joy or contentment.
 Awe does something those gentler feelings do not.

 It shifts perspective.